64kramsystem/personal_notes/text_processing.md

 /^pizza / { print $1 } # print the first token if the line starts with "pizza "
 ```

+Flip-flop is not supported; it must be simulated via a variable.

 ### Base commands

 ```awk